Crisis management is in place following flooding in Auckland. More information.

 11. Fines shall be payable for each day or period (or part thereof) that the material is overdue until it has been returned to the Library.
 Notices advising fines charges are displayed on the Library website.

-12. Where library material is not returned or a charge levied remains unpaid, borrowing privileges and access to licenced electronic resources may be withheld.
+12. Where library material is not returned or a charge levied remains unpaid, borrowing privileges may be withheld.

-16. Consumption of food and drink is permitted provided drinks are in spill-proof containers, and food does not interfere with the cleanliness of the building or the study environment of Library users.
-Cellphones, laptops and other devices should not be used in the Library in a manner which may disturb others.
+15. Consumption of food and drink is permitted provided drinks are in spill-proof containers, and food does not interfere with the cleanliness of the building or the study environment of Library users.
+Mobile phones, laptops and other devices should not be used in the Library in a manner which may disturb others.

 (a) No person shall share their Massey University username and password with another person;